Governance Publications

 Notice: By downloading any of the following publications, you are requesting a reprint for research or educational purposes.
 None of them may be used for commercial purposes, and the definitive versions are available on respective publisher websites.

-Serenari, C., & Lute, C. In press.
+Serenari, C., & Lute, C. 2021.
 Delegitimizing large carnivore recovery through discourse.
 Society and Natural Resources

 Serenari, C., & Taub, M. 2019.
 Predicting the legitimacy of red wolf recovery.
 Wildlife Biology, 10.2981/wlb.00454.